akobler/promise-examples/README.md

 ```
 // avoid
 function brokenInCatch() {
-   getPromise()                     // attention: promise is not returned to the caller of broken()
+   getPromise()                     // attention: promise is not returned to the caller of brokenInCatch()
    .then(function fulfilled() {})
    .catch(function rejected() {
       throw new Error('oops')       // never noticed